JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: and then scroll down
 NS: n just press bake
 NS: the button bake
-NS: yuou will get an error if no object is selected
+NS: you will get an error if no object is selected
-NS: then select the cube in onject mede and try again
+NS: then select the cube in object mode and try again

 JR: i do not see a bake button